The Jacobian ideal of a commutative ring and annihilators of cohomology: The Jacobian ideal of a commutative ring

 \subsection{Jacobian ideal}

 Let $R$ be a noetherian ring, and set

-where the summations is over all noether normalizations of $R$.
+where the summation is over all noether normalizations of $R$.
 We call this the \emph{Jacobian} ideal of $R$, the terminology being justified by Examples~\ref{ex:affine-algebras} and \ref{ex:complete-local}.
-Observe that, since $R$ is noetherian, the ideal $\jac(R)$ is finitely generated, so there are only finitely many Noether normalizations that contribute to the sum above.
+Observe that, since $R$ is noetherian, the ideal $\jac(R)$ is finitely generated, so only finitely many Noether normalizations are needed to compute the Jacobian ideal of $R$.

 \begin{example} If $R$ is an affine algebra over a field $k$, then $\jac(R)$ is the classical Jacobian ideal of the $k$-algebra $R$, namely

 This is well known; see, for example, \cite[Theorem~2.3]{Wang98}. \end{example}